bmm00000/ds-algorithms/exercises/linkedlist/NOTES.md

 then, if you need to do a insertFirst method anyways, you can use insertAt inside of it (see screenshot)

 VIDEOS ABOUT GENERATORS-ITERATORS: will probably not appear on interviews, but it's a way to completely blow away the interviewer.

+Read–eval–print loop
+A read–eval–print loop, also termed an interactive toplevel or language shell, is a simple interactive computer programming environment that takes single user inputs, executes them, and returns the result to the user; a program written in a REPL environment is executed piecewise.

+WE CAN USE THE GENERATOR OBJECT TO WALK THROUGH SEGMENTS OF THE CODE OF OUR FUNCTION. when you call the method 'next' of the generator, when the 'yield' statement is found, execution of that function is paused.

+practical use of generators:
+screenshot: we want to write a function that iterates through the values of the tree, and collects them into a single array, in a depth first search fashion (go as deep as you can, and then continue iterating).
+Therefore, the result that you want is 1,2,4,3.

+another practical use of a generator function: create of 'for of' loop in the linked list.

+REMEMBER:
+Generators are iterators, but not all iterators are generators.
+An iterator is typically something that has a next method to get the next element from a stream.
+A generator is an iterator that is tied to a function.